 the information, and double-check and compare our data, questions will

 invariably arise as to how and what data is displayed or how it should

-be interpreted (via rene razo).
+be interpreted (via rene razo at tforge).
 This is exactly the kind of dialogue that we hope the

 Long Term Care County Data Book will stimulate.
 We hope that the information